 “Maresa von Stockert has a choreographic sensibility that’s all her own, a mix of intellectual and sensory scrupulousness that makes her work strikingly original.”
 Judith Mackrell, The Guardian

 * Professor David Steele’s quote is from an article about von Stockert’s work in the 3rd Edition of ‘Fifty Contemporary Choreographers’ edited by Professor Jo Butterworth and Lorna Sanders.
-The book, internationally published by Routledge, will be released on the 23rd December 2020.
+The book, internationally published by Routledge, was released on 23rd December 2020.

 Photo credits left to right: Merlin Hendy, David Morris, Roger Turley, Merlin Hendy